For full functionality of this site it is necessary to enable JavaScript. Here are the instructions how to enable JavaScript in your web browser.

 In April 2021, a new type of Student Loan repayment plan was introduced: Plan 4.

-This plan is exclusive to Scotland.
-Any Scottish students who started a degree in the UK on or after 1st September 1998 have now been moved to Plan 4.
+This plan is exclusive to Scotland, and any Scottish students who started a degree in the UK on or after 1st September 1998 are now on Plan 4.

 Anyone with a Plan 4 loan would previously have been repaying under Plan 1.
-The only difference is that the threshold for repayment is significantly higher – great news for Scottish students and graduates.
+The only difference is that the repayment threshold is significantly higher – great news for Scottish students and graduates.

 What is the interest rate on Plan 4 Student Loans?

-The interest rate on Plan 4 Student Loans is 4.3%.
-That is the case whether you're still studying or have graduated.
+The interest rate on Plan 4 Student Loans is 3.2%.
+This is the case whether you're still studying or have graduated.

 Scottish students used to repay their Student Loans under Plan 1.
 As part of the move to Plan 4, most key components were retained – including how interest is calculated.